 As for what the plant-based foods are being made of, even that’s getting creative by using cactus to make jerky, beans to make burgers, and pasta is being made from chickpeas.

 The use of “plant-based” has essentially replaced the word “vegan” so that it’s trendier.
 As such, don’t be surprised to find many vegan items to suddenly promote themselves as plant-based even though they’ve always been plant-based.

 Healthy is in the Eyes of the Beholder

 There are plenty of restaurants and food producers that are getting creative in terms of healthy.
 Some are infusing CBD into their foods in order to create a new range of edibles.
 Others are adding butter to everything in order to satisfy those who have gone keto.

 Additionally, flour is getting a facelift.
 Almond flour was so 2019.
 2020 and beyond will create flour from such ingredients as watermelon seeds, cauliflower, sweet potatoes, and green bananas.

 There’s been an increase in Instagram photos that hail from Japan.
-More people are traveling to Japan as a destination and the 2020 Summer Olympics is set in Tokyo (we have to wait and see if it actually carried out).
+More people are traveling to Japan as a destination and the Summer Olympics is set in Tokyo.
 This is causing more people to consider stepping outside of their comfort zone in order to explore such items as fish-shaped ice cream cones, soufflé pancakes, and countless other dishes that don’t sound anything like what we have in the western hemisphere.